-All required Public Hearings will be publically advertised at least fourteen (14) calendar days prior to their adoption. .
+All required Public Hearings will be publicly advertised at least fourteen (14) calendar days prior to being brought before the TPO Governing Board for consideration.

 6.5.3 Coordination

 Representatives of transportation related agencies, state, and local officials, and the general public are part of the existing policy, technical, and citizen advisory committees.
 Also, representatives of local, state, and federal environmental resource and permitting agencies shall be involved, as appropriate.
 Close coordination between the TPO and Florida Department of Transportation (FDOT) is a strong element of the process.
 Provisions, where deemed appropriate, are made for the involvement of the following organizations that are already active in the TPO's transportation planning process: